A. Barton Hepburn

-Alonzo Barton Hepburn (July 24, 1846 – January 25, 1922) was an American politician from New York, famed for being the Chairman of the New York State Legislature's eponymous Hepburn Committee of 1879 that investigated the operations of what became known later as the Railroad Trust based in New York State.
+Alonzo Barton Hepburn (July 24, 1846 – January 25, 1922) was an American banker and politician from New York, famed for being the Chairman of the New York State Legislature's eponymous Hepburn Committee of 1879 that investigated the operations of what became known later as the Railroad Trust based in New York State.
 He was Comptroller of the Currency from 1892 to 1893.

 Early life

 Hepburn was born on a farm in Colton, St. Lawrence County, New York on July 24, 1846.
 He was the youngest of four sons born to Zina Earl Hepburn (1798–1874) and Beulah (née Gray) Hepburn (1807–1900).
 His maternal uncle was a founder of the Cleveland Plain-Dealer.

 He attended St. Lawrence Academy and the Fuller Academy at Oswego before attending Middlebury College where he graduated in 1871; later serving as a trustee.
 In 1906 he was given an honorary degree by St. Lawrence University.

 Career

 In 1871, he returned to St. Lawrence Academy (today's St. Lawrence University) where he became a Professor of Mathematics before serving as Principal of Ogdensburg Educational Institute and was elected school commissioner, while studying law.